anagha-google/dataplex-labs-ak/dataplex-quickstart-labs/02-lab-guide/module-10-1-data-profiling.md

 <hr>
 This concludes the lab module.
-Proceed to the next lab module.

 <hr>